 - Traditional metal braces

 Orthodontic braces are a big part of life for many people your age.
-Braces may have had a bad reputation in the past, but today’s braces make it easy to look good and feel good!
-Please contact our practice to schedule your next orthodontic checkup.
+Braces may have had a bad reputation, but today it is much easier to look good and feel good!
+Don't hesitate to contact Iritani Orthodontics to schedule your next checkup.

 Orthodontics for Adults

-Many adults are choosing to receive treatment because they understand the importance of maintaining their health, and they want to feel better about their appearance.
-Adults everywhere are taking advantage of the opportunity to receive orthodontic care, and now you can too.
+Many adults receive treatment because they understand the importance of maintaining their health and want to feel more confident about their appearance.
+Adults are finally taking advantage of the opportunity to receive orthodontic care; now, you can too.

 Common reasons why adults consider orthodontic treatment

 - A bad bite or malocclusion, which causes teeth to fit together incorrectly